Roman Reigns: Age, Height, Weight, Wife, Net Worth, Family, Injury Details, Tattoo, and Other Unknown Facts

 The Jacksonville Jaguars signed him in August of the same year but they released him in less than a year time.
 Later, the Edmonton Eskimos of the Canadian Football League (CFL) signed him in 2008 and in November of the same year and he had been an active player of the mentioned team, he announced his retirement from Football.

 He used to wear no. 99 shirt while playing for Edmonton Eskimos.
 Roman Reigns’s most memorable was against the Hamilton Tiger-Cats in September, 2008, where he tied for the team lead with five tackles and had a forced fumble.
 Reigns was released by the Edmonton Eskimos on November 10 and after his release, he retired from professional football.
+We are pretty sure that Reigns made the right leap.

 |Height